-Most of the inhabitants along the river bank could be described as small plot peasant farmers that may supplement their income through cash crops and other income generating activities (e.g. trade).
+Most of the inhabitants along the river bank and right of way of the transmission lines could be described as small plot peasant farmers that may supplement their income through cash crops and other income generating activities (e.g. trade).